TheNextGuy32/peace-of-westfalia/rules.md

 - Pick who goes first.
 Turn order proceeds clockwise.

 - Starting with the first player and proceeding clockwise, place 3 of your hexes on the board in a clover shape or a C-shape adjacent to existing tiles if there are any with the Gold Catholic side facing up.
-Then place an Elector of choice adjacent to existing tiles contiguously in any shape with the Gold Catholic side facing up.
+Then place an Elector (if there are any remaining) of choice adjacent to existing tiles contiguously in any shape with the Gold Catholic side facing up.
 Place an elector token on each Elector on the Gold Catholic side.

 Place Electors in this order:
+Trier, Mainz, and Cologne - 1 province
+The Palatinate and Saxony - 2 provinces
+Brandenburg - 3 provinces
 Bohemia - 4 provinces
-Brandenburg - 3 provinces
-The Palatinate and Saxony - 2 provinces
-Trier, Mainz, and Cologne - 1 province

-- After placing all starting Electors, continuing clockwise, begin placing one non-elector Principality at a time.
-First place a 3 province Principality, then a 2 province Principality, then 1 Province Principality.
+- After placing all starting Electors, continuing clockwise, begin placing one non-elector Principality at a time until you run out of Principalities.
+First place a 1 province Principality, then a 2 province Principality, then 3 Province Principality.

 - Return unused Principality hexes to the box.